jonbarrow/CemUI/README.md

 If you have a suggestion, and do not know any of the required langauges, you can reach us on our Discord server: https://discord.gg/WYVnFEQ

+## I found a bug!
+Given that this project is still very early in development, bugs will probably be common, and vary from person to person.
+If you find a bug, we ask that you follow this format for reporting the bug on the `Issue` tracker on the repo:
+- A detailed name describing the bug (no "A bug happened" type titles!)
+- A detailed description of the bug
+- CemuManager version
+- Exact steps to reproduce
+- A screenshot/video of the bug/error message
+- If possible, a video or gif showing the exact steps to reproduce (There are many free video recorders out there.
+It doesnt matter how you record it, as long as it's recorded)
+- And above all: stay calm.
+Currently there are only 2 developers working on this project, and for one this is the first NodeJS app they have worked on.
+Also given the nature of how Electron packages apps, bugs may not occur on our end but will on yours.
+Please be patient while we attempt to fix the issue.

+Additonally, you can contact us via our Discord server if you want to speak with us directly.
+The link is https://discord.gg/WYVnFEQ

+If you have a suggestion, and do not know any of the required langauges, you can reach us on our Discord server: https://discord.gg/WYVnFEQ

 ##### Planned featured include
 - Multiple emulator support
 - "Big-picture" type mode that can be used with a controller